olga24912/SGTK/README.md

     <output_dir>/main.html

 in you favourite browser (but better use Chrome).
+If you intend to transfer the visualization, do not forget to include `<output_dir>/scripts/` folder.

 <a name="sec1"></a>
 # 1. About SGTK